-If you’re exhibiting at one of this year’s agricultural shows or rural events, you’ll want to make sure it’s worth your while.
+Agricultural shows are returning in 2021.
+If you’re exhibiting at a show or rural event this year, like The Cheshire Ag Trade Fair, you’ll want to make sure it’s worth your while.

-Make no mistake, there are dozens of amazing shows all around the country, each with plenty to offer and plenty of potential.
+Make no mistake, there are dozens of amazing shows all around the country, each with plenty of potential.

-Just turning up and hoping for the best is OK – but if you plan ahead, you’ll make sure you get the most out of the event and will hopefully leave with an armful of new business.
+Just turning up and hoping for the best is OK.
+Although if you plan ahead, you’ll ensure you maximise the event opportunities — hopefully leaving with an armful of new business.

 So, the plan for your show exhibition: